Divamsharma21/currency-converter-Chrome-extension/README.md

 ## 🤝 Contributing
 Feel free to fork this repository, open issues, or submit pull requests to help improve the extension.

----

-This README now includes your GitHub, LinkedIn, and email for easy connections!